How to Trim a Brisket the Right Way

 Powder-free nitrile gloves

-You will need to wear gloves when trimming the brisket, as the meat can be slippery and you don’t want the juice to get on your skin.
+You must wear gloves when trimming the brisket, as the meat can be slippery, and you don’t want the juice to get on your skin.
 Nitrile gloves are a good choice because they are strong and don’t tear easily.

 A sharp chef’s knife

-You will need a sharp knife in order to properly trim the meat.
-We recommend the chef’s knife which is a versatile, all-purpose knife that is perfect for this task.
+You will need a sharp knife to trim the meat properly.
+We recommend the chef’s knife, which is a versatile, all-purpose knife perfect for this task.

 Wooden cutting board

-Briskets are big, bulky cuts of meat, so you will need a sturdy cutting board to help you maneuver them.
-A wooden cutting board is a good choice because it is durable and doesn’t retain bacteria as some other materials can.
+Briskets are large, bulky cuts of meat, so you will need a sturdy cutting board to help you maneuver them.
+A wooden cutting board is a good choice because it is durable.
 You can also use a butcher block.

 Kitchen shears